iulianroman/ex1-node-login/README.md

 # NodeJS Login page using MongoDB as database

-This is a simple Login page created using Nodejs and MongoDB as database.It contains a simple homeage asking the user whether he needs a login page or a sign up page.And a button for both of these pages.The webaapp is made as a part of my learning in Nodejs and will try to implement more features like facebook login,twitterlogin,google+ login, ...etc.
+Login page created using Nodejs and MongoDB as database.

 # :closed_lock_with_key: Dependencies
 - express